-5. Enter the VMware host and access information.
+Enter the VMware host and access information.
 For a VMware ESXi backup set, enter the Password of the root account, Host, Port and SSH Port information of the ESXi host.

-For a VMware vCenter backup set, enter the Username and Password of the administrator account, Host, and Port information of the vCenter server.
+For a VMware vCenter backup set, enter the Username and Password of the Administrator account, then enter the Host and Port information of the vCenter server.